Joccalor/PFunc/README.md

 ---
 `PFunc.py` - the main file to run for the full PFunc GUI experience
 `PFunc_RCode.R` - the supporting R code that fits the splines and extracts the useful metrics.
 This code *can* be run on its own in R without the GUI
+`README.md` - important information for installing and using the program
 `README.pdf` - important information for installing and using the program
 `demo_data_horizontal.csv` - example data in one of two possible layouts
 `demo_data_vertical.csv` - example data in one of two possible layouts